 Ariane Thézé

-Ariane Thézé, a contemporary visual artist, earned her diploma from the École des beaux-arts d’Angers in 1981.
-The following year, she moved to Montreal, distinguishing herself through her exploration of body representation, and held her first exhibition in 1983 at the Dazibao gallery.
-In 1984, she completed a master’s degree in visual arts at UQAM, then returned to France, where she obtained a second master’s degree from the University of Paris 1 in 1986.
-Her early works, *Déportraitisation* (1983), probe questions of identity, desire, and memory through photographs of human skin suspended from hangers.
-During the 1990s, her career expanded internationally.
-In 2003, she earned a doctorate in practice-based arts at UQAM.
+Ariane Thézé, a contemporary visual artist, graduated in 1981 from the École des beaux-arts in Angers, France.
+The following year, she moved to Montreal, where her research on the representation of the body quickly drew attention.
+She held her first exhibition in 1983 at Galerie Dazibao.
+In 1984, she completed a Master’s degree in visual arts at UQAM, then returned to France to earn a second Master’s at Université Paris 1 in 1986.
+Her debut series, Déportraitisation(1983), examines identity, desire, and memory through photographs of suspended human skin.
+During the 1990s, her career expanded internationally, with exhibitions across North America, Europe, and beyond.
+In 2003, she earned a PhD in art practice from UQAM, continuing to produce work that probes the human body, intimacy, and collective memory.